 These attributes provide key information about the activities, such as:

-- Who’s responsible for them,
+- Who’s responsible for task ownership,

 - What kinds of project resources they require,

-- Each activity’s level of effort,
+- Each activity’s level of effort, and

-- Predecessor and successor activities, etc.
+- Predecessor and successor activities.

-💡 Plaky Pro Tip
+Plaky Pro Tip

 If you want to learn more about the recruitment process in HR and how to maximize its potential, check out the guide below: